coqhammer/coqhammer.github.io/index.md

 * `Set/Unset Hammer ClosureGuards.`

-    Should guards be generated for types of free variables? setting this to "on" will typically harm the hammer success rate, but it may help with functional extensionality; set this to "on" if you use functional extensionality and get many unreconstructible
+    Should guards be generated for types of free variables?
+Setting this to "on" will typically harm the hammer success rate, but it may help with functional extensionality; set this to "on" if you use functional extensionality and get many unreconstructible